mobo-9-0045/nest_auth/README.md

 **Endpoint:** `POST <your-host>/auth/google/callback

 This endpoint handles the callback after a user has authenticated with Google.
-It will create or log in the user with the Google account. in my code i retur a response with redirectio to a test front end with token in the url
+It will create or log in the user with the Google account. in my code i return a response with redirection to a test frontend with token in the url
 ```javascript
 res.redirect(`http://front-end-hot/front-end-callbakc-page?token=${token}`);
 ```